sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Enumerate and itemize within paragraphs
+Short desc    : Enumerate and itemize within paragraphs
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Provides enumerate and itemize environments that can be used
+Descript     : Provides enumerate and itemize environments that can be used
              : within paragraphs to format the items either as running text or
              : as separate paragraphs with a preceding number or symbol.
 Also
              : provides compacted versions of enumerate and itemize.